UCL/RCPSTrainingMaterials/SWCShell/src/intro_to_shell.md

 * Move the file to input_data and rename it in the same command to control01.txt

-* Create the directory tree in one line only: experiment/results/report
+* Create the directory tree in one line only: work/experiment/results/report

-* Delete all directory trees created in one single command without explicit reference to any of the directory and file names.
+* Delete all directory trees created in one single command without explicit reference to any of the directory and file names except "work".

 File properties
 ---------------